 Hobby growers can usually get away with a couple of fans to control heat and humidity, while commercial growers will most likely need to incorporate air conditioning systems.

-One of the most difficult aspects of sizing an air conditioner for an indoor garden is calculating all the contributing factors that create additional heat.
+One of the most difficult aspects of sizing an air conditioner for an indoor grow is calculating all the contributing factors that create additional heat.

 Regardless of the size or type of indoor garden, the basics of a ventilation system will always remain the same: to control temperature and humidity and to provide the plants with CO2 for photosynthesis.